Prussian blue: Turnbull's blue

 In former times, the addition of iron(II) salts to a solution of ferricyanide was thought to afford a material different from Prussian blue.
 The product was traditionally named Turnbull's blue (TB).
 X-ray diffraction and electron diffraction methods have shown, though, that the structures of PB and TB are identical.
 The differences in the colors for TB and PB reflect subtle differences in the methods of precipitation, which strongly affect particle size and impurity content.

+Prussian white

+Prussian white, also known as Berlin white or Everett's salt, is the sodium end-member of the totally reduced form of the Prussian blue in which all iron is present as Fe(II).
+It is a sodium hexacyanoferrate of Fe(II) of formula Na2Fe[Fe(CN)6].
+Its molecular weight value is 314 g/mol.